 In the past 5 years, the Ethiopian ecosystem has begun to make progress in the supply chain, with recent developments targeting traceability solutions for both inputs and outputs.
-The Ethiopian Digital Inputs Tracking System (EDITS) is a pilot currently be
+The Ethiopian Digital Inputs Tracking System (EDITS) has launched a pilot this year to track fertilizer

-There have also been some advancements for the private sector, as Lersha has begun to expand into input aggregation, but this is currently limited to designed to track fertilizer from port to farm gate to support timely delivery and quality inputs, though this is still nascent and will require strengthening and scaling.
-For outputs, integration of traceability solutions into the Ethiopian Commodity Exchange via an IBM-enabled national system has been developed for select high-value export crops such as coffee.
+There have also been some advancements for the private sector, as Lersha has begun to expand into input aggregation, but this is currently limited to aggregation to negotiate improved rates, rather than for access or quality control. from port to farm gate to support timely delivery and quality inputs, though this is still nascent and will require strengthening and scaling.
+For outputs, integration of traceability solutions into the Ethiopian Commodity Exchange via an IBMenabled national system has been developed for select high-value export crops such as coffee.